nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/tracing.md

 EOT
 ```

-The endpoint and demo attribute will be added to all tracing spans.
+The span attribute will be added to all tracing spans.

 To install: